-Here's what California Lawyer had to say about the award and Ms. Price:
+Here’s what California Lawyer magazine had to say about the CLAY Award and Pamela Price in March 2003:

 To quote (from California Lawyer Magazine, March 2003, page 15): “The winners of the awards have made a significant impact on public policy, artfully managed complicated cases or transactions, and won cases against great odds.
 The … lawyers were particularly innovative or diligent in pursuing successful appeals, trials, and settlements.”

-How the nominees were selected: Last year we clipped news articles about notable cases and ran ads in the magazine asking readers (I.e. other attorneys) for nominations.
-Editors solicited names from legal journalists at our sister publications, and contacted representatives at three dozen law schools and more than 75 bar associations.
+The nominees were selected from news articles about notable cases and from readers (I.e. other attorneys) for nominations.
+Editors solicited names from legal journalists at sister publications, and contacted representatives at three dozen law schools and more than 75 bar associations.
 The three editors eventually ended up with about 150 candidates, a number they then whittled down to our final 26 [each representing a different area of law].
 The emphasis was not on the dollar figures attached to the cases, but on the ground-breaking nature of the cases.